openfin/hello-openfin-selenium-example/README.md

 Since the OpenFin Runtime is started by OpenFinRVM, Chromedriver does not have direct control of the OpenFin Runtime.
 Chromedriver must be started before any test runs.
 Once a test is complete, it needs to shut down OpenFin Runtime by running javascript code "fin.desktop.System.exit();".  driver.quit() does not shut down OpenFin Runtime since it does not have access.
-Moving forward, we will improve how Chromedriver controls OpenFin Runtime in the future release.

 In Summary
 * Tests must target specific windows